 Personal Property - This covers your stuff.
 If you are not sure what is considered to be stuff, what would fall out of the house if you tuned it upside down, this is your personal property.

-Liability - Broadly defined this covers the property damage and bodily injury caused to others because of your negligence.
-It also provides coverage for the lawyers that would defend you because of liability claim.
+Liability - Broadly defined, this covers the property damage and bodily injury caused to others because of your negligence.
+It also provides coverage for the lawyers that would defend you because of a liability claim.

 Medical Payments - The best time to stop a lawsuit is before it happens, so insurance companies will typically pay for the medical costs (up to the limits of this coverage) of someone that get's injured at your home.
 This is a "no-fault" coverage meaning the insurance company says, "hey, we will help you... but it might night be our fault."